freenas/freenas-docs/userguide/cli.rst

 detach its session.
 The next time Shell is open, run :command:`tmux attach` to return to the previous session.
 To leave the :command:`tmux` session entirely, type :command:`exit`.
-If multiple windows are running, :command:`exit` out of each first.
+If multiple windows are running, it is required to :command:`exit` out of each first.

 These resources provide more information about using :command:`tmux`: